Progressive Cartilage Loss | Biomechanical Overload | Non-operative to Total Knee Arthroplasty

 TKA Rehab Timeline

 Pain control: Multimodal analgesia (paracetamol, NSAIDs, opioids PRN, local infiltration).
 Mobilisation: Out of bed day 0-1 with physiotherapy.
 Weight-bearing as tolerated with frame/crutches.
-DVT prophylaxis: LMWH or aspirin (ACSQHC guidelines), TED stockings, foot pumps.
+DVT prophylaxis: LMWH or aspirin (per local VTE guidelines such as NICE/AAOS/ACCP), graduated compression stockings, foot pumps.
 ROM exercises: Ankle pumps, quadriceps sets, passive knee flexion/extension.

 Gait training: Progress to stick, wean to independent.
 ROM goals: 0-90° by discharge.
 Exercises: Active assisted flexion/extension, straight leg raises, quad sets.
 Wound care: Dry dressing, monitor for infection signs.
 Discharge planning: Home with OT assessment, outpatient PT arranged.